A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known attractions.

 - If you’re short on change, you could break your bills using the same collection machine beside the driver.

-There are different worship rituals in Shinto.
-Generally, the following would suffice for any foreign visitor.
+There are specific worship rituals in the Shinto religion.
+Generally, engaging in the following actions will suffice for any foreign visitor.

 - At the trough, use the provided ladles to collect some water.
 Wash your left hand, then your right.
 Finally, pour some water into one hand and use that to rinse your mouth.

-- Under no circumstance should you spit into the trough, or wash your hands above the trough.
+- Under no circumstance should you spit into the trough or wash your hands above it.

 - At the offering hall, deposit a coin into the offertory box.
 Bow twice, clap your hands, bow again, and pray/pay your respects.